What Are Some of the Reasons People Become Alcoholics?You are here:

 The stigma surrounding alcoholism is somewhat unsympathetic and harsh.
 It is based on the assumption that people with alcohol use disorders lack self-respect or discipline.
 But, in truth, no one consciously chooses to become an alcoholic.
 The condition escalates gradually through a combination of alcohol use along with emotional, mental, physical, and environmental issues.

-People Become Alcoholics for Many Reasons
+4 Main Reasons People Become Alcoholics

 Alcoholism is not a choice.
 Taking the first alcoholic drink was a choice, and drinking occasionally or socially is also a choice.
 But, when a person’s entire life is in shambles due to drinking, their ability to choose was defeated long ago.
 They keep drinking because they can’t stop.

 So, let’s look at some of the 4 main reasons people become alcoholics.

 Reason #1: Drinking at a Young Age

 Although the legal drinking age is 21, far too many teens gain access to alcohol easily and regularly.
 Also, studies show that people who begin drinking at age 14 are more likely to become alcoholics.